django-inplaceedit/django-inplaceedit-extra-fields/README.rst

 Testing
 =======

-You can test it with the `testing project of django-inplaceedit <https://github.com/Yaco-Sistemas/django-inplaceedit/tree/master/testing>`_
+You can test it with the `testing project of django-inplaceedit <https://github.com/Yaco-Sistemas/django-inplaceedit/tree/master/testing>`_ or with the `testing project of django-inplaceedit-bootstrap <https://github.com/goinnn/django-inplaceedit-bootstrap/tree/master/testing>`_

 Development